ansible-collections/netapp.ontap/README.md

 ### Minor changes
   - na_ontap_rest_info - Added "autosupport_check_info"/"support/autosupport/check" to the attributes that will be collected when gathering info using the module.

+### Bug Fixes
+  - na_ontap_autosupport - TypeError - '>' not supported between instances of 'str' and 'list'.

 ## 21.5.0

 ### New Options